• Published September 27, 2024

 Some people understand your message quickly, while others need time to absorb it.
 Some will want to focus on decisions, actions, and implications.
 Others will want to ponder and work out possible solutions on their own.
 Consider the different ways to influence people and choose the most effective tactic for your situation.

-3. Factor in your coachee’s health, personal, and family problems.
+3. Factor in the recipient’s health, personal, and family problems.

 Resistance to feedback or unexpected reactions may be connected to stresses and problems outside work.
-When you’re aware of extenuating circumstances, you may decide to adjust the timing and content of your feedback.
-But don’t assume you know what’s going on; be prepared to handle the unexpected.
+When you’re aware of a hardship or adversity, you may decide to adjust the timing and content of your feedback.
+But like we mentioned above, don’t assume you know what’s going on; be prepared to handle the unexpected.

-4. Individualize your delivery — keep in mind your coachee’s strengths and weaknesses.
+4. Individualize your delivery — keep in mind your employee’s strengths and weaknesses.

 Ready to Take the Next Step?

-Equip your leaders to give their teams the feedback that helps them succeed.
+Equip your leaders to know how to give feedback that helps others succeed.
 Partner with us to create a customized learning journey for your leaders using our research-based modules, including Feedback That Works, Psychological Safety, Talent Conversations, and Listening to Understand.

 • Download as PDF